 After you mix it your sugar scrub should have this consistency.

 This recipe makes just a little over a cup.
 If you find this recipe too runny, just add a little more sugar, if you prefer a little more moisture, add a little more oil.
-I have experimented with many different oil to sugar ratios, and found this to be best.
+I have experimented with many different oil to sugar ratios and found this to be best.
 Just make sure it is very well mixed before you adjust it.
 To use, just scoop out about a tablespoon of the mixture and rub liberally all over your hands or feet.
 Rinse well and pat dry.
 If you are using this while in the shower be extra careful as it will make your feet very slippery!
+Don’t use this on your delicate facial skin, though.
+The sugar crystals are just too coarse to make this scrub suitable for use on you face.

 #3.
 EMOLLIENT HAND AND BODY BALM